Analog Man presents KING OF TONE overdrive pedal

 The King Of Tone overdrive was designed to take an amp at reasonable settings, and make it sound like it would sound if it were naturally driven to pure, smooth, tube distortion.
 It was fine tuned with Jim's 1960s Fender Deluxe Reverb amp to duplicate the sound when his amp is singing, but at lower volume settings - to simulate the natural tube amp distortion of preamp and power tubes.
 It does the same thing on other amps like Vox, Marshall, etc, making them sing in their own voice.
 Jim's amp was modified by our good friend the late Cesar Diaz, and is about the best sounding Fender amp I have heard.
 Later on, I tested the KoT on my own 1966 Deluxe Reverb amp.
 My amp is stock, and does not sound that great when it's cranked up.
 It gets loud but not very warm or singing, a little harsh.
 My amp sounds MUCH better using the KoT for overdrive, then it sounds very close to Jim's amp.

 The KoT is one of the few overdrive pedals available that is NOT based on a Tube Screamer circuit.
-It does not have a huge amount of distortion.
 In OD mode, it has a little less drive available than a Tube Screamer.
 It has quite a bit more volume available than a Tube Screamer and The TONE control has a similar range.
 The KoT has less compression than a tube screamer, and also does not boost the mids or cut the low end as much.
+It does not have a large amount of distortion.

 Once we had a prototype that Jim liked and used on stage several times, I emailed the circuit to my collaborator in Japan, Ohbayashi san, and he tried several ideas I gave him.
 CAMTAC Ohbayashi san has a suberb ear for details like capacitor and chip selection and came up with some great ideas for the pedal- a chip and diodes that made it sound even better!
 The special JRC chip he preferred was designed for audio tone controls, and has a warm yet clear sound.
 The diodes are more open sounding, for a stronger, clearer, less compressed sound and more volume.
 All the nuances of your playing and each string of the guitar will come through clearly.